Skip to main content

 Service: This is how you define service to your customers.
 The most useful is OTIF (mentioned above) as it will drive stocking levels in a statistical calculation.
 But you may also use a customer satisfaction coefficient, customer retention, perfect order index, etc

 Cost: It is important to measure supply chain costs over time in order to understand where there are opportunities to improve.
 Also ensuring that your material and transportation/logistics costs are keeping pace with the market rates is important (so you’re not over-paying).
+Working with logistics companies can help ensure that your transportation and warehousing costs are competitive and aligned with market rates.
 Cost of materials, services, indirect materials, transportation services, storage (warehousing), technology subscriptions, and overhead (SG&A) are very important to ensure you understand and control

 Cash: This refers to the working capital tied-up in order to purchase and produce inventory.
 It can be measured in a variety of ways: